EcoDynIZW/d6/README.md

   d6::theme_d6()
 ```

-Or set as the new global theme by overwritting the current default:
+Or set as the new global theme by overwriting the current default:

 ```r
 theme_set(d6::theme_d6())